 Bag Limits - New Zealand Duck Hunting

 New Zealand should not be regarded as high-volume shooting like South American destinations.
-It is best viewed as a place to collect some unique and beautiful waterfowl.
+It is best viewed as a place to collect some unique and beautiful waterfowl; to experience quality not quantity.
 Normally hunters will take home a variety of excellent specimens for mounting.
 New Zealand waterfowl can be very abundant and limits are generous so normally good to excellent hunting will be enjoyed.
 Duck limits vary between Fish and Game regions but are typically 10 to 20 birds per day.
 Limits for Canada Geese and Mallards are considerably more liberal.
 Pheasant hunting is best in the North Island with daily limits on roosters about 5.

 Species - Big Game Hunting in New Zealand